You are tracking everything and understanding nothing

 Show investors a system, not a slide

-You do not have a data team.
-You do not have months to implement anything.
-KPI Tree works the way startups work: set up in minutes, useful from day one, and built to grow with you.
+You do not have a data team, and you do not have a quarter to spend on implementation.
+KPI Tree works the way a startup works: drafted in minutes, useful from day one, and structured so the system you build now is still the system at a hundred people.

 Common questions